aspiwack/kata/README.md

 documented and the reader is encouraged to signal any piece of unclear documentation so that the quality of the presentation can be improved.

 As much as possible, invariants are enforced by typing.
-This both act as a form of documentation and as an invitation to play with the code to get a deeper understanding of the data structures.
+This both acts as a form of documentation and as an invitation to play with the code to get a deeper understanding of the data structures.